antonfirsov/docs/2019/12-Dec/DataFrame/DataFramePreview.md

 ![Fill Nulls](FillNulls.PNG)

-`DataFrame` exposes a `Columns` property that we can enumerate over to access our columns and a `Rows` property to acess our rows.
+`DataFrame` exposes a `Columns` property that we can enumerate over to access our columns and a `Rows` property to access our rows.
 We can index `Rows` to access each row.
 Here's an example that accesses the first row:
 ```csharp
 DataFrameRow row0 = df.Rows[0];
 ```